-Common problems married couples face at the beginning
+10 common problems married couples face at the beginning of their marriage

 The pressure of work and life itself might not leave a chance for such sexual adventures.